5th Age Campaigns' home rules

 if the item is dropped from more than 10’ high, it takes object fall damage, and only a result of 17 to 20 indicates dropping in the same space, while 1 to 8 indicates the direction and distance is an extra 5’ per 20’ of height (or becoming stuck somewhere along the fall at DM’s discretion).
 Result of 9 to 16 indicates the surrounding spaces from the fall, 9 being the North square.

 Picking up an item on the ground in the same space as the character is a free action.
-Any character that is in the same space as a dropped item can use a reaction to move the dropped item 5’ from him.
+Any character that is in the same space as a dropped item can use a reaction to move the dropped item 5’ from them.

-End of combat
+End of combat (HOM)